LogosFoundation/lotus-wallet-generator/README.md

 6. Type a passphrase, or leave empty if no passphrase required, then press Enter.
 7. Write down seed phrase on a piece of paper and keep it secure.
 8. Share the address with whomever is supposed to send you money.

+## Verify

+1. Run `python verify.py`.
+2. Type your mnemonic seed phrase, then press Enter.
+3. Type your passphrase (or leave empty), then press Enter.
+4. It will print the generated address, you can check if it matches whatever you expected.